quadri-a/wiser/README.md

 This repository features the AI-assisted Wireless Systems Engineering and Research (WiSER) platform.
 WiSER is developed to facilitate convenient integration of open source Language Models for wireless systems research and development.
 ## Wireless Systems Research: AI-assisted Scheduling & Resource Allocation (SRA)
-In our recent work, we have developed the Multi-Agent open source small/medium-sized Language Model (MAxLM)-based SRA scheme for the Uplink of a multiuser (MU) MIMO-OFDMA-enabled WLAN.
+In our recent work, we have developed the Multi-Agent open source small/medium-sized Language Model (MAxLM)-based SRA scheme for the Uplink of a multiuser MIMO-OFDMA-enabled WLAN.
 To perform SRA, WiSER implements the following open models and runs on a server equipped with the NVIDIA GeForce RTX 2080 Ti GPU (12GB VRAM):
   - Instruct-based model: Llama3.1:8b
   - Reasoning-based model: Mistral-NeMo:12b and Gemma:12b